What is it?

 - If caused by overpronation consider an insole such as Superfeet to add additional support

-- Meet with a FIT Specialist at Fleet Feet Sports Montclair to make sure you are in the proper footwear
+- Meet with a FIT Specialist at Fleet Feet Sports – Chicagoland to make sure you are in the proper footwear

-- Stretching and strengthening exercises for the calf, shin and hamstring - One product that can help is Addaday's The Stretcher.
+- Stretching and strengthening exercises for the calf, shin and hamstring.
+One product that can help is the Prostretch

 - Massage therapy using Triggerpoint or Addaday product

-If the pain persists you can go to our MEDICAL PARTNERS PAGE to find a specialist to assist you in finding a solution to your problem.
+If the pain persists you can sign up for one of our monthly Free Injury Screenings with a physical therapist from Athletico or go to our Medical Referral page to find a specialist to assist you in finding a solution to your problem.